-Today's blog piece is from a guest writer, David Price of Peninsula offering his top tips to de-stress.
+Today's blog piece is from a guest writer, David Price of Health Assured offering his top tips to de-stress.

 Stress is a common occurrence in our everyday life and in most cases it is manageable without the need for any drastic actions.
 However, if left unaddressed, stress leads to other underlying mental health issues like depression and anxiety.